ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

 ### Step 5: Load the new master key register
 {: #step5-load-master-key}

-To load a master key register, all master key part files and the signature key file must be present on a common workstation.
+To load a master key register, all master key part files and signature key files to be used must be present on a common workstation.
 If the files were created on separate workstations, make sure that the file names are different to avoid collision.
-The master key part file owners and the signature key file owner need to enter the file passwords when the master key register is loaded on the common workstation.
+The master key part file owners and the signature key file owners need to enter the file passwords when the master key register is loaded on the common workstation.
 {: important}

 For information about how the master key is loaded, see the detailed illustrations at [Master key registers](/docs/hs-crypto?topic=hs-crypto-introduce-service#understand-key-ceremony).